Silencer0151/voracious_code_storage/README.md

 ## 1. Overview

 Implemented a thread-safe, persistent Version Control System (VCS) server in Go.
 The protocol was reverse-engineered from a "black box" reference server using manual probing (netcat) and automated fuzzing.
 The final server supports concurrent clients, handles mixed text/binary payloads, and mimics a hierarchical file system.
+FROM: https://protohackers.com/problem/10

 ## 2. Key Learnings & Challenges